-Among his award-winning productions are Lorena, Light Footed Woman (Ariel Award for the best documentary short film), Retiro (special mention from the jury at Morelia International Film Festival), and Midnight Family (Jury Award for Best Cinematography at Sundance Film Festival and more than 40 awards).
+Among its award-winning productions are Lorena, Light Footed Woman (Ariel Award for the best documentary short film), Retiro (special mention from the jury at Morelia International Film Festival), and Midnight Family (Jury Award for Best Cinematography at Sundance Film Festival and more than 40 awards).

 In 2017, Daniela founded No Ficción along with Elena Fortes and Cinépolis, an independent media company devoted to producing non-fiction content for multiple platforms, with an emphasis on high profile, social-issue driven documentaries for wide theatrical release.
 Her producer credits with No Ficción include a series of documentary shorts for Netflix produced between 2018 and 2019 (A Tale of Two Kitchens, directed by Trisha Ziff; A Three Minute Hug, directed by Everardo González; Birders directed by Otilia Portillo; Lorena, Light Footed Woman, directed by Juan Carlos Rulfo; and After the Raid, directed by Rodrigo Reyes), an op-doc for the New York Times Ruptured City (2018) directed by Diego Rabasa and Santiago Arau, and the feature documentaries Midnight Family (2019) directed by Luke Lorentzen, which premiered at the Sundance Film Festival where it obtained the jury award for best Cinematography in the US Documentary Competition, Vivos (2019, as associate producer) directed by Ai Weiwei, and Users (2021, as co-producer) directed by Natalia Almada.

 She is part of the board of trustees of the Ambulante Film Festival in Mexico and was part of the Flaherty Film Seminar board in New York for 4 years.
 She has been an advisor of the Mexican Institute of Cinematography and PROIMAGENES Colombia, and juror of the Guadalajara International Film Festival, the Durango Film Festival, the Ambulante Documentary Post Production Grant, the Cinema Tropical Awards, the Palm Springs International Film Festival and Documenta Madrid.
 Daniela was one of the mentors of Docunexión program, a project of IMCINE, the British Council, Ambulante, DocsDF and Sheffield.
 She has been a fellow of the Sundance Editing, Music and Creative Producing Labs, and the Flaherty Film Seminar.